bmweiner/hanger/hanger/etl/README.md

 This workflow is listed in sequence of task execution [extract, transform-prep, transform-build, load].
 Dependencies should exist from task to task, but not within a task.
-For mutli-person teams, work can be divided by task and/or system.
+For multi-person teams, work can be divided by task and/or system.
 For example, with systems {x,y} and staff {a,b,c}:

 Table 1: divided by system